cxn03651/write_xlsx/workbook.md

     workbook = WriteXLSX.new(filename, :font => 'Courier New', :size => 11)

-See the ["CELL FORMATTING"](cell_formatting.html#cell_formatting) section for more details about Format properties and how to set them.
+See the [CELL FORMATTING][] section for more details about Format properties and how to set them.

 The `new()` constructor returns a Workbook object that you can use to add worksheets and store data.